Rohithreddykolanu/My-Portfolio/README.md

 ## 🧭 Sections Included

-### 🏠 Home
-- Serves as the landing section.
-- Features a brief self-introduction.
-- Includes a visually appealing background and welcoming text.
-- Navigation bar is accessible here for moving between sections.

 ### 👤 About
 - Highlights who I am as a person and a professional.
 - Includes a personal photograph or avatar.